 Miriam Wollesen, Psy.D.

 Dr. Miriam Wollesen is the Assistant Training Director at CBT/DBT California.
-Dr. Wolleson has conducted research on DBT and presented data at national and international conferences including the International Society for the Improvement and Teaching of Dialectical Behavior Therapy (ISITDBT) and is a guest lecturer for the Los Angeles County Department of Mental Health on CBT for Schizophrenia.
-She was the Social Media Liaison for the International Association for Cognitive Psychotherapy (IACP) and has been a guest scholar at Hoag Hospital in Newport Beach, teaching staff about CBT in medical settings.
+Dr. Wollesen has conducted research on DBT and presented data at national and international conferences including the International Society for the Improvement and Teaching of Dialectical Behavior Therapy (ISITDBT), and is a guest lecturer for the Los Angeles County Department of Mental Health on CBT for Schizophrenia.
+She was the Social Media Liaison for the International Association for Cognitive Psychotherapy (IACP) and has been a guest lecturer at Hoag Hospital in Newport Beach, teaching staff about CBT in medical settings.